cylinda47/insta_show/README.md

 In InstaShow, users will be able to:

 - [ ] Click on any country/city from a spinnable colored globe, and
 - [ ] Get a grid of most recent photos
-- [ ] Get push update from Instagram and display new photos in that location
+- [ ] Get push update from Instagram subscription and display new photos in that location
 - [ ] Photos re-sorting animations whenever there is a new photo feed

 ## Wireframe